xavierelopez/wordsinmusic/README.md

 - Can read from CouchDB database
 - Can get topWords for given song and artist using data from database.
 - Can search for and display topWords for given song and artist using GUI
+- Now have a function that can compare two given songs in place.
+Still need to integrate it to DB.